Wirecard: List of subsidiaries

-Wirecard is a global company founded in 1999, which operates across all continents worldwide since 2017.
+By 2017, Wirecard was a global company, with major presence on all continents.

-Wirecard Card Solutions Ltd. (WDCS) is a wholly owned subsidiary headquartered in Newcastle upon Tyne, UK, with an e-money licence that allows it to issue virtual cards.
+Wirecard Card Solutions Ltd. (WDCS) was a wholly owned subsidiary headquartered in Newcastle upon Tyne, UK, with an e-money licence that allows it to issue virtual cards.
 It provided numerous mobile payment applications and Wirecard's own mobile payment app, Boon.

-It entered the U.S. market in 2017 following completion of the takeover of Citi Prepaid Services.
+It entered the U.S. market in 2017 following completion of the takeover of Citi Prepaid Card Services, indicating that the business would increase fiscal-year EBITA by $20 million.
 Wirecard took over the Brazilian company MOIP in 2016.
 The previous year, in 2015, it entered the Indian market with the acquisition of the Great Indian Retail Group's payment business.
 Wirecard has been strengthening its operations in the Asia-Pacific region, the Middle East and Africa since 2014.

 In August 2020, it was announced that Railsbank, a start-up sponsored by Visa, is set to buy the Wirecard's UK-based businesses.
 No financial information was disclosed and the deal is set to be finished in November 2020.
 Additionally, the Brazilian business of the company was sold to PagSeguro Digital, a firm based in New York City.
+In 2021, NomuPay acquired payment licenses from Wirecard's operations in several Asia-Pacific markets (Malaysia, Hong Kong, Philippines, and Thailand) as well as Turkey..

 See below a list of some Wirecard subsidiaries (Partial list):